Ognissanti is celebrated on 1 November in Italy. Between faith and folklore, discover the customs and sweets typical of this festivity.

-The history of the tradition
+The history of the tradition of Ognissanti

-The earliest traces of this celebration date back to the 4th century AD when the anniversary was held in the spring (and not in the fall as in our days).
+The earliest traces of this celebration date back to the 4th century a.C when the anniversary was held in the spring (and not in the fall as in our days).
 As the name of the celebration says, the purpose was to remember the main saints of Christianity.
 Let's not forget that in the Christian calendar every day is dedicated to a saint or martyr of this religion; on the first of November, they are all celebrated.
-It seems that the recurrence derives from the Roman festival commemorating the transformation of the Pantheon into a church dedicated to the Virgin and all the martyrs.
-Later, Pope Gregory III in the eighth century AD chose this date to consecrate a chapel in St. Peter's to the relics "of the holy apostles and all the saints, martyrs and confessors."

 The main traditions region by region

-The feast of Ognissanti is particularly felt throughout Italy.
+The Ognissanti Day is particularly felt throughout Italy.
 During the recurrence, the first Christians wandered around the villages asking for a sweet called "soul bread", reciprocating with prayers addressed to the deceased of the donor.
 Still today, in every region, there are celebrations and traditions that date back even to the Middle Ages.
 Most of these rituals take place in the night between November 1 and 2 when the world of the living reunites with the world of the dead.

 In Sicily, for example, it is believed that during the night of Ognissanti the dead bring sweets or gifts to children who have behaved well.
 In Basilicata, precisely in Matera, the tradition is that on November 1st the dead come down to the city from the hills of the cemetery holding a lighted candle in their right hand and that on November 2nd the women repeat the funeral cry on the graves.